mozilla/ActiveData/docs/ActiveData 190801.md

 * Supervisor for OoM - but still have zombie nodes

+* define ETL
 ETL is for decoupling from transactional systems and denormalizing the data

+doc database is interesting
+"pre-joins" give an example

+add reference /drawing of the many machines many machines is interesting